 Recently Shawn has taught classes and done academic advising at Pellissippi State Community College and has worked with a local high school as the S&C coach for their baseball team.
 He has also coached youth teams and done private instruction at BC Athletics in Knoxville, TN.

-He and his wife, Angela, have one son, Griffith.
+He and his wife, Angela, have one son, Griffith, who is a Sophomore at Carson Newman University.

 Phone: (254) 631-7444